clinaresl/ksearch/README.md

 * Linares López, Carlos; Herman, Ian, 2024.
 Evolving A* to Efficiently Solve the k Shortest-Path Problem (Extended Version). arXiv 2024. eprint [2408.08227](https://arxiv.org/abs/2408.08227).

+In addition, all the data used in the experimentation is available in Zenodo:

+* Linares López, C., & Herman, I. (2024).
+Experimental evaluation of BELA0/BELA* (ECAI 2024) (Data set).
+Evolving A* to Efficiently Solve the k Shortest-Path Problem (ECAI), Santiago de Compostela (Spain).
+Zenodo. https://doi.org/10.5281/zenodo.13293103

 # License #